-In addition to community or communal Assemblies, community or communal group participation in the project development and verification processes is critical to ensure the longevity of the Forest Project.
+In addition to a General Congress, comarca or collective landowner participation in the development and verification processes is critical to ensure the longevity of the Forest Project.

 A public meeting prior to project registration and prior to each complete verification is held to discuss critical elements associated with project activities that may affect neighboring communities and landowners.
 Provisions must be made to ensure non-Spanish speaking participants can understand the material and communicate during public meetings.
 Each public meeting must include the following items on the agenda: